open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 ## Step 4: Define experimental variables that are varied within blocks

 Three variables are varied within blocks in our experiment: `condition`, `set_size`, and `target_present`.
-We described under Step 2, we need to define these variables in the *block_loop* so that they vary for each run of *trial_sequence*.
+As described under Step 2, we need to define these variables in the *block_loop* so that they vary for each run of *trial_sequence*.

 The three variables make a total of 3 × 3 × 2 = 18 different combinations.
 We can type these into the table manually, but, because we have full-factorial design, we can also use the full-factorial-design wizard.
 To do this, first open *block_loop* and click on the 'Full-factorial design' button.